awsdocs/amazon-eks-user-guide/doc_source/configure-cw.md

 # Deploy ADOT Collector for Amazon CloudWatch data<a name="configure-cw"></a>

 The AWS Distro for OpenTelemetry \(ADOT\) Collector can be deployed to receive OTLP metrics for export to Amazon CloudWatch\.
-We have included an example YAML file that you can apply to your cluster\.
+We have included an example YAML file that you can apply to your cluster for use with the [sample application](sample-app.md)\.
+For a more detailed example, see [the github page](https://aws-otel.github.io/docs/getting-started/adot-eks-add-on/config-advanced)\.
 Replace the `region` value with your own\.

 ```
 apiVersion: opentelemetry.io/v1alpha1